Universal Chern number statistics in random matrix fields

+Unlike the band Chern numbers that are strongly anticorrelated, there is no compelling reason for correlations between the gap Chern numbers.
+Since the gap Chern numbers on the sphere can be expressed as the signed number of band intersections in the sphere's interior, an analysis of the correlation between the intersections should be able to elucidate the cause of the gap Chern correlations.

 When we looked at the variance of a weighted sum of Chern numbers, however, we found that there was a very significant difference from the predictions based upon assuming independent gap Chern numbers.
 One of the motivations for looking at statistics of Chern numbers was the hypothesis that there are cancellation effects, which reduce the variance of a sum of Chern numbers.
-We found that the variance of the weighted sum was larger than the prediction in paper I, indicating that the cancellation effects are weaker than anticipated.
+We found that the variance of the weighted sum was \emph{larger} than the prediction in paper I, indicating that the cancellation effects are weaker than anticipated.